Reading time: 3 mins

 The app features 6 colors that are switchable by pressing the joystick switch.
 The cursor moves to follow the joystick movement and paints with the selected color.

 The components are connected as shown in the above circuit diagram.
 You can connect them as you wish too.
 The switches on the right are not used in the initial breadboard project yet, but I added them to order a custom PCB so that it supports those four buttons that may be useful for future projects.
-I have added an early PCB design and 3d view at the end of this post if you are interested to have a look.
+I have added an early PCB design and 3D view at the end of this post if you are interested in having a look.

 Arduino Sketch